cormullion/juliamonomaster/website/faq.md

 #### ‘Is it finished?’

 The first β release, version 0.001, was released on July 27, 2020.
-Version 0.037 was released in April 2021 - there have been many improvements since the first release.
+Version 0.040 was released in June 2021 - there have been many improvements since the first release.
 Always download the latest version if you want the typeface to perform at its best.

 #### ‘Why don’t these accents/marks work properly?’